 5. Bake in the preheated oven for 25-30 minutes until golden and fairly dry to the touch, stirring once after about 20 minutes.
 Put the pan on a wire cooling rack and cool to room temperature.
 Sprinkle with banana chips and store in an airtight container.

 We especially love this peanut butter banana granola with milk, or sprinkled over vanilla yogurt.

 Peanut Butter Banana Granola

 - 1 large ripe banana pureed or mashed* (see note)

 - 1/3 cup maple syrup or up to 1/2 cup if you prefer a sweeter granola

 - Combine oats, walnuts, coconut, salt and cinnamon in a medium bowl.

 - Puree banana with an immersion blender or mash thoroughly with a fork.
 Melt peanut butter and coconut oil.

 - Spread evenly onto a large baking sheet lined with a baking mat or parchment paper.
-Bake in preheated oven for 25-30 minutes until lightly golden and fairly dry, stirring once, halfway through.
+Bake in preheated oven for 25-30 minutes until golden and fairly dry, stirring once, halfway through.

 - Remove from oven, place the baking sheet on a cooling rack and and cool completely.